Windmill: Windpumps

-Windpumps were used to pump water since at least the 9th century in what is now Afghanistan, Iran and Pakistan.
-The use of wind pumps became widespread across the Muslim world and later spread to East Asia (China) and South Asia (India).
+Windpumps were used to pump water since at least the 9th century in what is now Afghanistan, Iran, and Pakistan.
+The use of windpumps became widespread across the Muslim world and later spread to East Asia (China) and South Asia (India).
 Windmills were later used extensively in Europe, particularly in the Netherlands and the East Anglia area of Great Britain, from the late Middle Ages onwards, to drain land for agricultural or building purposes.

-The American windmill, or wind engine, was invented by Daniel Halladay in 1854 and was used mostly for lifting water from wells.
+The "American windmill", or "wind engine", was invented by Daniel Halladay in 1854 and was used mostly for lifting water from wells.
 Larger versions were also used for tasks such as sawing wood, chopping hay, and shelling and grinding grain.
 In early California and some other states, the windmill was part of a self-contained domestic water system which included a hand-dug well and a wooden water tower supporting a redwood tank enclosed by wooden siding known as a tankhouse.
-During the late 19th century, steel blades and steel towers replaced wooden construction.
+During the late 19th century, steel blades and towers replaced wooden construction.
 At their peak in 1930, an estimated 600,000 units were in use.
-Firms such as U.S. Wind Engine and Pump Company, Challenge Wind Mill and Feed Mill Company, Appleton Manufacturing Company, Star, Eclipse, Fairbanks-Morse, Dempster Mill Manufacturing Company and Aermotor became the main suppliers in North and South America.
+Firms such as U.S. Wind Engine and Pump Company, Challenge Wind Mill and Feed Mill Company, Appleton Manufacturing Company, Star, Eclipse, Fairbanks-Morse, Dempster Mill Manufacturing Company, and Aermotor became the main suppliers in North and South America.
 These windpumps are used extensively on farms and ranches in the United States, Canada, Southern Africa, and Australia.
 They feature a large number of blades, so they turn slowly with considerable torque in low winds and are self-regulating in high winds.
 A tower-top gearbox and crankshaft convert the rotary motion into reciprocating strokes carried downward through a rod to the pump cylinder below.
 Such mills pumped water and powered feed mills, sawmills, and agricultural machinery.

 In Australia, the Griffiths Brothers at Toowoomba manufactured windmills of the American pattern from 1876, with the trade name Southern Cross Windmills in use from 1903.
 These became an icon of the Australian rural sector by utilizing the water of the Great Artesian Basin.
 Another well-known maker was Metters Ltd. of Adelaide, Perth and Sydney.